safeekow/ccexp_vc/README.md

 ## Features

-- 🔍 **Auto Detection** - Automatically scans project and user configuration files
+- 🔍 **Auto Detection** - Automatically scans project and user configuration files for Claude Code
-- 📂 **Hierarchical View** - Groups files by namespace and scope
+- 📂 **Hierarchical View** - Groups files by namespace and scope (project vs user)
-- ✏️ **One-Click Edit** - Click a file to open it in the editor
+- ✏️ **One-Click Edit** - Click any file in the tree view to open it in the editor
-- ➕ **Easy Creation** - Wizard-style new file creation
+- ➕ **Easy Creation** - Wizard-style creation for slash commands and CLAUDE.md files
-- 🔄 **Auto Refresh** - Detects file changes and refreshes automatically
+- 🔄 **Auto Refresh** - Automatically detects file changes and refreshes the view
+- 🎯 **Multi-Scope Support** - Manage both project-level and user-level Claude Code configurations

 ## Capabilities